Kimi (film): Production

 On February 25, 2021, it was announced that Steven Soderbergh would direct the New Line Cinema feature Kimi with Zoë Kravitz on board to star.
 In March 2021, Byron Bowers, Jaime Camil, Jacob Vargas and Derek DelGaudio joined the cast.
 In April 2021, Erika Christensen and Devin Ratray joined the cast.
 Principal photography began in April 2021 in Los Angeles, where the majority of interior scenes were filmed.
 In May, the production moved to Seattle to film exterior scenes.

 Release

 Kimi was released on HBO Max on February 10, 2022.
 The film was released on DVD and digital on April 12, 2022.

 Reception

+A number of critics have pointed out that many elements in Kimi pay homage to the work of Alfred Hitchcock and particularly his film Rear Window.